 Spätzle (flour, egg noodle)

 Eggs are the main ingredient in this side dish that again comes from the Baden-Württemberg region.
-The spatzle is made from flour, salt, water, and eggs.
+The spätzle is made from flour, salt, water, and eggs and is basically German pasta.
 It is a dish commonly used throughout Germany and other surrounding countries.
 This popular dish of pasta does not have a specific origin because many countries claim to have invented it first.
+But if you want to make Spätzle a main dish, turn it into “spätzle with cheese” as mentioned below.

 Käsespätzle (German mac & cheese)